 - You want to create a crease in your eyelid

 - Your lower lids appear puffy and tired, even when you are well rested

 Upper blepharoplasty corrects signs of aging of the upper eyelids, while lower blepharoplasty corrects bags under the eyes.
 If you have both conditions, upper and lower blepharoplasty can sometimes be performed in the same surgery.

 While the majority of people who have blepharoplasty in Palo Alto are over the age of 35, you may have inherited the tendency toward overhanging upper lids or eye bags.
 The surgery is safe for most adults of any age.

 While our San Jose blepharoplasty is a cosmetic procedure for the majority of patients, if drooping upper eyelids impair your ability to see properly, the surgery might be considered medically necessary.
 In that case, some insurance carriers may cover the procedure.

 Combination Procedures: Non-Surgical

 Note that fine surface lines, forehead creases, or drooping eyebrows will not be corrected by eyelid surgery.
 For these conditions, you may need a brow lift (forehead lift), BOTOX® injections, or a skin resurfacing procedure to smooth away the very fine lines.
 Some patients decide to have a facelift at the same time as their eyelid lift so that the entire face looks younger and more refreshed.

-What to Expect in Eyelid Surgery
+What to Expect During Eyelid Surgery in Palo Alto

 In most cases, eyelid surgery can be done with local anesthesia.
 This allows you to stay awake, but you will not feel pain.
 Most people have little recollection of their surgery after the anesthesia and sedation wear off.